joeybaker/wheelhouse-view/README.md

 #### `collectionChildren`
 Just like children, but separates out the `collectionItem` views if they were rendered.

+### `collectionFilter(options)`
+Return a function that will be used to filter the collection passed to `addAll`.
+Useful if you want to limit the models rendered to the collection.

 ### `renderView(name[, options])`
 Useful if you need to manually render a view from the views hash.